Ficool

 The slope up to the main village that always felt long during the day became short when he ran it in the dark.
 His feet knew each dip and turn.
 The mountain air cut into his lungs, cool and thin compared to the forge, but his legs did not slow.

 The beast blood and monster meat sat in his muscles like hidden springs.
-Ever since that witch woman had fed him that mix, his body had been a little too much.
-The fight at the gate and the meat he had wolfed down after had only dug those roots deeper.
+Ever since that witch woman had fed him that spongy mix, his body had been a little too much.
+The fight at the gate and the meat he had wolfed down after had only increased that feeling of unnatural strength.

 He took the hill in long, ground-eating strides.